Oil Creek State Park

 Changes Through Time, Delzell Trail: Change is constant in the natural environment.
 The Oil Creek Valley has seen more than most other areas.
-Along the 0.7-mile long trail, discover how these changes have created, eliminated and again changed the face of the valley.
+Along the 0.7-mile long trail, discover how these changes have created and again changed the face of the valley.
 Pick up a self-guiding brochure in the park office or at the trailhead.

 Blood Farm Interpretive Trail: Spend 30 minutes walking a 0.5-mile trail through the 440-acre Blood Farm oil lease.
 This farm produced more oil than all of the other farms in the oil region in 1861 and 1862.
-Learn of 15 years of frantic drilling, gushing oil and devastating fires.
+Learn about 15 years of frantic drilling, gushing oil and devastating fires.
 Interpretive signs throughout the trail will guide your tour.

 Petroleum Centre Walking Tour: Petroleum Centre flourished from 1863 to 1870 on its twin livelihoods of oil and entertainment.
 This company town had no government, law enforcement, sanitation or public works.
 It was reputed to the “wickedest town east of the Mississippi!”
 Start at the Petroleum Centre Amphitheater for this 45-minute self-guiding tour.

 This 36-mile long trail encompasses the entire park.
 The main trail is marked with yellow paint blazes.
 For shorter day hikes, use the five connecting loops blazed in white.
 Parking areas are available at several access points.
 Scenic vistas, waterfalls and historic sites are prevalent along the trail.

 Picnic tables, benches, rain shelters and restrooms are at key points along the trail.
 Historical markers detail special events of the 1860s oil boom era.